top of page

 Bundle and Bond Technique

 This unique socialization method utilizes the Superman Towel Wrap to interact one-on-one with fearful, nervous, or even feral cats.
 When done properly, it dramatically builds a cat's confidence and decreases their stress levels over time.
-Visit my Socialization page for more info.
+Visit my Handling Techniques page for more info.

 Gentling